badair/C-Compiler-for-TINY-Architecture/README.md

 Shouldn't have passed so many containers by value, out of lazyness.

-Probably could've made use of RTTI or something more readable than dynamic_casting every 5 lines for typechecking.
+I misused polymorphism.
+You can tell by how often I typecheck every few lines with dynamic_cast.

 An AST implementation would've been nice to have.

-The Token class is a redundant, cumbersome proxy class that shouldn't have existed in the first place.
+The Token class is a redundant, cumbersome class that shouldn't have existed in the first place.

-Would've used a factory, rather than a proxy class, for creating tokens.

 Would've favored polymorphism and inheritance over those ridiculous and ultimately crippling macros.